grygy/review-checklist/README.md

 # Code review checklist

 This is a base checklist for code reviews.
-It stars with basics for most technologies and languages followed by more specific items regarding the language or technology.
+It starts with basics for most technologies and languages, followed by more specific items regarding the language or technology.

 It is based on my knowledge and included resources.
 It is not complete and will be updated.